 - Bullish hammer is more common, but inverted hammer patterns are also recognised by traders

-- When it formes, traders keep a lookout for confirmation, which is candlestick forming after the hamme
+- When it forms, traders keep a lookout for confirmation, which is a candlestick forming after the hammer

 Interpreting Hammer Candlestick Patterns

-Traders expect trend reversal when they spot a hammer.
-It occurs when the asset price is declining, indicating that the market is trying to find the bottom and an eventual shift in momentum.
-Formation of a hammer candlestick in the downtrend suggests an active day in the market – the price fell after opening but pulled back up to close at higher than the opening price – all happening during one period.
-Position of the hammer also bears vital signs.
-Traders consider it a strong signal if it precedes by three or more bearish candles.
-Also, the next candle forming after hammer candlestick should act as a confirmation and must close above the closing of the hammer candle.
+The position of the hammer also bears vital signs.
+Traders consider it a strong signal if it is preceded by three or more bearish candles.
+Also, the next candle forming after a hammer candlestick should act as a confirmation and must close above the closing of the hammer candle.
 When all these occurrences fall into alignment, traders can consider it a strong enough signal of potential trend reversal and enter a long position.
 It is during the formation of the confirmation candle traders take a position to enter the market.
-But for like other candle formations, hammer candlestick patterns shouldn’t be treated alone.
+But like other candle formations, hammer candlestick patterns shouldn’t be treated alone.

 Conclusion